TB0x0/HCI_F2020/README.md

 ## Contributing
 *Before committing all identifiable information must ne scrubbed*

-### Option 1:
-Submit a pull request with your edit

-### Option 2:
-Use the issues tab to point out discrepancies or additional information
+You can either submit a pull request or use the issues tab to point out discrepancies or ask to add information.

 ## Table of Contents